hds-sandbox/proteomics-sandbox/develop/colabfold.md

 :six: Click on "Submit" and then "Open interface" on the following page.
 <img src="images/UCloud/Submit_open_interface.png" alt="Alt Text" width="500" height="300">

+:seven: Prior to proceeding, ensure you've downloaded the Jupyter Notebook labeled **AlphaFold2.ipynb** from [the Github repository](https://github.com/hds-sandbox/AlphaFold_Workshop).
+Then, upload the notebook to your ColabFold session using the left-hand menu.

-:seven: Proceed with the ColabFold workshop, which will guide you through the process of predicting protein structures based on amino acid sequences.
+:eight: Proceed with the ColabFold workshop, which will guide you through the process of predicting protein structures based on amino acid sequences.

 ### Efficient Super-Computing with ColabFold